What Are My Spiritual Gifts? A Biblical Guide to Discovering Yours

 Three things to notice:

 - Different gifts, same Spirit.
 Not everyone gets the same gifts.
-That's by design.
+That is by design.

-- Given for the common good.
-Gifts aren't for your benefit alone — they're for others.
+- Given to profit withal.
+Gifts are not for your benefit alone — they are for the common good.

-- To each one.
-If you're a believer, you have at least one gift.
+- To every man.
+If you are a believer, you have at least one gift.
 No exceptions.

 The Biblical Lists of Spiritual Gifts

-The New Testament mentions spiritual gifts in several places.
+The New Testament names spiritual gifts in several places.
 Here are the main passages:

 Romans 12:6-8